Unstoppable to unwatchable: Premier League misery continues for Man Utd with abject Arsenal defeat | Goal.com

 Three of United's next four league games are away from Old Trafford, and certainly if there were any season in recent memory where a poor start is unlikely to be disastrous, it is this most inconsistent of campaigns.

-That said, if things do not change then even the most impressive of European performances might not be enough to keep the pressure of Solskjaer.
+That said, if things do not change then even the most impressive of European performances might not be enough to keep the pressure off Solskjaer.

 He and his players have to start putting another run of results together, and quickly.